 Where to Stay in Copenhagen with Kids: 5 Best Neighbourhoods

 not spoken of few and far between.
-You’re also within walking distance of the picturesque Frederiksberg Gardens.
+You’re also within walking distance of the picturesque Frederiksberg Gardens, so if you're wondering where to stay in Copenhagen with family, this is an excellent option.

 Indre by, København K or Downtown Copenhagen.
 Three terms you’ll often hear before and during your trip to Copenhagen…and now you know they all refer to the city’s historic centre.
 More refined than any other district and home to the Danish capital’s major attractions, Indre By is for those eager to get to the beating heart of Copenhagen.
 That being said, on Saturday evenings you must be prepared for screams of drunken Danish gibberish, swarms of hungry people outside the McDonald's in Nørreport station and bikes bumping into you while you're stood admiring Strøget shop windows.
 Rest-assured: you have nothing to worry about any other day of the week.
 Oh, and if you’re browsing Plum Guide homes in the area then please don't worry, our home critics have tested the noise levels inside every Copenhagen home on the platform (so you’ll be able to sleep in peace).